 BENJAMIN MOORE CLASSIC GRAY

-My long answer to that question is to see my accompanying post, the best gray paint colors–no fail favorite neutral grays that look good anywhere.
+My long answer to that question is to see my accompanying post, the best gray paint colors–no-fail favorite neutral grays that look good anywhere.
 In that post, I round up my favorite gray paints that I go back to time and time again, and the ones that I find in all my decor friends’ homes!
+Plus, I analyze the most popular light gray colors and their undertones so you can find the best gray paint color for your house!

 Benjamin Moore Classic Gray is a clean pale gray with warm undertones.
 Unlike other grays, it isn’t bluish which can read cold.
 As much as I love blue, I don’t want my rooms to ever feel “cold” especially in the low-light winter months.